mujiabinbin/tronsr-template/COMMUNITY_PLAN.md

 English

-## 70% bonus share！

-By 26th JUNE,Voting is TRON mining!
-TokenBank has converted the bonus for super nodes into a type of wealth management product irrespective of overall rises and falls：weekly fixed returns only by voting http://d2fapp.com

-Direct to Fans Co.ltd.will share 70% TRON TRX bonus with voters who vote for us，come on to vote for http://d2fapp.com in https://tronscan.org/#/votes For details：http://d2fapp.com

-## 1000000TRX red packets

-Get red packet only by voting,Whether D2F becomes super representativ or not,More Voting,red packet larger!
-For details：http://d2fapp.com

-## Production Support

 * The moment our product was rolled out, many celebrities and artists such as Fan Weiqi (Christine Fan) and Jike Junyi (Summer) opened their community apps.
 These apps can be swiftly transferred to the TRON public blockchain.
 After connecting these apps to TRON, we can start the following community support plan and achieve our goal of making TRON the first implemented public blockchain.
 To D2F, its real success is to make co-built community a success.